-Hernia Surgery in the East Valley, AZ
+Hernia Surgery in East Valley, AZ

 A hernia is the protrusion of an abdominal organ, such as the small intestine, through the abdominal wall.
 Hernias don’t usually go away on their own and may grow if left untreated.
 These are very common and can affect patients of any age.
 The protruding tissue may cause pain and discomfort, but sometimes it can be painless.
 If blood flow is restricted to your intestine, a hernia may cause life-threatening complications.

 If you have pain or tenderness in your abdomen or you have been diagnosed with a hernia, surgery is likely the best treatment option.
-This is one of the most common procedures performed in the U.S. and the doctors at Surgical Professionals would be happy to meet with you to discuss the best surgical options for your condition.
+This is one of the most common procedures performed in the U.S., and the doctors at Surgical Professionals would be happy to meet with you to discuss the best surgical options for your condition.

 To schedule hernia surgery in Arizona, please contact Surgical Professionals today.
 We operate at most major hospitals in Mesa, Gilbert, Chandler, and Queen Creek.

 Hernias are categorized by their location in the body.